20 Must-Follow Content Marketing Experts on Medium

 8. Larry Kim

-Founder of online ad management platform Wordstream, Larry talks about everything from Facebook advertising to entrepreneurship.
+Founder of online ad management platform Wordstream and CEO of Mobile Monkey, Larry talks about everything from Facebook advertising to entrepreneurship.
 Many of his posts provide practical tips for content marketers, such as “15 Common Phrases You’ve Been Saying Wrong For Years” and “Want to Be More Productive?
 Here Are 60 Keyboard Shortcuts You Need to Know!”
 An extra bonus for following him on Medium?
 Unicorn and My Little Pony GIFs often accompany his posts.

 Mark is a consultant, blogger, podcaster, and author of books like The Content Code and The Tao of Twitter.
 Besides his affinity for alliteration, Mark’s 26K followers can expect surprising headlines like “Why the content marketing future is NOT in video” and “The secret reason your blog comments are down.”